mikechambers/png-meta/README.md

 - Subsequent searches are fast as they use embedded metadata
 - Watch mode processes files as they appear, spreading the load

-## Metadata Storage

-png-meta embeds analysis data directly in PNG files using standard PNG text chunks.
-This means:

-- Analysis travels with the file when copied or moved
-- No external database required
-- Standard PNG readers can access the metadata
-- Original image quality is preserved

-The metadata is stored in the "ANALYSIS" text chunk as JSON and includes all analysis results except filename and file path.

 ## Troubleshooting